Associate Member of the Faculty of Asian and Middle Eastern Studies

 Faculty / College Address:

-My primary research interests concern the impact of Western literature and art on China during the Republican Period (1912-1949), particularly with regard to periodicals, newspapers and magazines.
-My research on artists George Grosz, Frans Masereel, and Miguel Covarrubias, all of whom worked for Vanity Fair, has resulted in extensive research on both Chinese and Western pictorial magazines.
+My research largely concerns the impact of Western literature and art on China during the Republican Period (1912-1949), particularly with regard to periodicals, newspapers and magazines.
+I am also currently researching on guide books of nineteenth century Shanghai.
 From 2018 to 2020 I worked as Christensen Fellow in Chinese Painting at the Ashmolean Museum, University of Oxford and my research focusses equally on the disciplines of literature and art.
-I have taught modern Chinese literature, history, art history and visual culture at the University of Oxford, the University of Cambridge, and the School of Oriental and African Studies.

 My current research focuses on popular fiction and the visual arts as they appeared in periodicals and magazines published in Shanghai during the first two decades of the twentieth century.

-Forthcoming, December 2021: The Adventures of Ma Suzhen: An Heroic Woman Takes Revenge in Shanghai.
-Attributed to Qi Fanniu and Zhu Dagong, translated by Paul Bevan.
+2021: The Adventures of Ma Suzhen: An Heroic Woman Takes Revenge in Shanghai.
+By Qi Fanniu and Zhu Dagong, translated by Paul Bevan.

 2020: ‘Intoxicating Shanghai’: Modern Art and Literature in Pictorial Magazines during Shanghai’s Jazz Age (Brill, Leiden).